 - Patients with known human immunodeficiency virus (HIV) infection are eligible, provided they are on effective anti-retroviral therapy and have undetectable viral load at their most recent viral load test and within 6 months prior to sub-study registration

 - Patients must have received at least one line of anti-PD-1 or anti-PD-L1 therapy for stage III, IV or recurrent disease.
 Any number of additional, non-platinum-based chemotherapy or targeted therapy regimens for recurrent or metastatic disease are allowed * Patients may not have received more than one line of anti-PD-1 or anti-PD-L1 therapy in the Stage IV or recurrent setting.
 Anti-PD-1 or anti-PD-L1 therapy may have been given alone or in combination with platinum-based chemotherapy, an anti-CTLA4 therapy, or other immune-modulatory therapy.
-Patients must have experienced disease progression > 42 days following initiation (cycle 1 day 1) of the anti-PD-1 or anti-PD-L1 containing regimen * Patients who did not receive anti-PD-1 or anti-PD-L1 therapy in combination with platinum-based chemotherapy, must have also received prior platinum-based chemotherapy and experienced disease progression > 42 days following initiation (cycle 1 day 1) of platinum based chemotherapy * Patients who received anti-PD-1 or anti-PD-L1 therapy following concurrent chemoradiation for stage III disease as their only line of anti-PD-1 or anti-PD-L1 therapy, are eligible if they experienced disease progression less than (<) 365 days from the date of initiation of anti-PD-1 or anti-PD-L1 therapy
+Patients must have experienced disease progression > 42 days following initiation (cycle 1 day 1) of the anti-PD-1 or anti-PD-L1 containing regimen * Patients, must have received prior platinum-based chemotherapy and experienced disease progression > 42 days following initiation (cycle 1 day 1) of platinum based chemotherapy.
+Note: Patients may have received this in combination with anti-PD-1 or anti-PD-L1 * Patients who received anti-PD-1 or anti-PD-L1 therapy following concurrent chemoradiation for stage III disease as their only line of anti-PD-1 or anti-PD-L1 therapy, are eligible if they experienced disease progression less than (<) 365 days from the date of initiation of anti-PD-1 or anti-PD-L1 therapy

 - Patients who received prior adjuvant platinum-based therapy post-surgical resection for stage I-III disease (i.e. the patient has not received platinum-based chemotherapy for Stage IV or recurrent disease) must have had disease progression during or after platinum-based chemotherapy that occurred less than (<) 365 days from the last date that the patient received that therapy